Sheikh Hasina: The woman who ruled Bangladesh with iron fist for 15 years

 Editor

-Ms Hasina, 76, reportedly handed over the country’s reins to the military before flying out on a helicopter to India, her strongest ally, bringing to an ignominious end her iron-fisted rule.
+Ms Hasina, 76, reportedly handed over the country’s reins to the military before flying out in a helicopter to India, her strongest ally, bringing to an ignominious end her iron-fisted rule.

 Bangladesh, a country of 160 million people, plunged into turmoil in late June when Ms Hasina’s government launched a crackdown on mainly student protesters demanding the rollback of a contentious quota system for government jobs.
 The crackdown saw dozens of protesters killed, many more injured and thousands detained.

-The protests subsided after the Supreme Court slashed the jobs quota for relatives of the veterans of the 1971 war of independence with Pakistan from 30 per cent to 5 per cent, only to erupt more strongly this weekend.
+After the Supreme Court slashed the jobs quota for relatives of veterans of the 1971 war of independence with Pakistan from 30 per cent to 5 per cent, the protests subsided, only to erupt more strongly this weekend.

 At least 95 people were killed on Sunday as the protesters clashed with security forces, taking the death toll in the demonstrations to more than 300.